artificialhoney/patchbay/README.md

+---
+title: Home
+navigation: true
+---

-# patchbay
+# Patchbay

-> Fork of the brilliant [cables.gl](https://cables.gl) web application to extend and build a new full-stack platform.
+> The brilliant [cables.gl](https://cables.gl) app on a state of the art full-stack platform.

 ## Stack